Foster Parent Requirements

 The length of time a child may remain in foster care varies.
 The Adoption and Safe Families Act of 1997 requires states to seek a permanent placement for the child as quickly as possible, be it reunification with the birth parents, kinship care, or adoption.
 Foster parents can adopt their foster children.
-However, foster parents have to be open to the possibility that a child they hope to adopt is ultimately returned to his or her birth family.
+However, foster parents have to be open to the possibility that a child they hope to adopt is ultimately returned to their birth family.

 Related Resources for Foster Parents

 - How to Foster a Child

 - National Foster Parent Association (National Foster Parent Association)

 - Foster Care (Children's Bureau, U.S. Dept. of Health and Human Services)